 The second D-T Experiment (DTE2), carried out during the period August-December 2021 at JET equipped with a beryllium first wall and tungsten divertor, did produce a total yield of 8.5×10^{20} neutrons, which is nearly three times higher than the previous D-T experiment (DTE1) with a carbon wall (DTE1 in 1997 at a level of 3×10^{20} neutrons).
-This provides a unique opportunity to validate computational tools for the ITER assessment of Shutdown Dose Rates (SDDR) due to neutron activation and neutron streaming under high 14.1 MeV neutron flux, reaching 10^{13} n/cm2/s at the JET first wall.
-The methodology for the validation of tools is the one followed and refined across the previous JET D-D campaigns [16, 76-84].
+This provides a unique opportunity to validate computational tools for the ITER assessment of shutdown dose rates (SDDR) due to neutron activation and neutron streaming under high 14.1 MeV neutron flux, reaching 10^{13} n cm-2 s-1 at the JET first wall.
+The methodology for the validation of tools is the one followed and refined across the previous JET D-D campaigns [17, 83-92].

 Dedicated measurements have been performed with active and passive systems during JET operations and subsequent off-operational periods and shutdown (to measure the dose rate due to neutron activation).
-Twenty-two Thermo-Luminescent Dosimeters (TLD) and six activation foils (AF) have been located in several positions inside the torus hall and JET basement labyrinths to measure the neutron fluence.
+Twenty-two thermo-luminescent dosimeters (TLDs) and six activation foils (AF) have been located in several positions inside the torus hall and JET basement labyrinths to measure the neutron fluence.
 Additionally, three spherical ionization chambers (IC) have been installed at two ex-vessel positions: two ICs on a lateral horizontal port of JET octant 1 and one on the top of ITER like-Antenna port in octant 2 to measure the SDDR between plasma pulses and during shutdown.
-Fig. 14 (left) shows the neutron yield for each plasma shot during the last two months of DTE2 (in the upper graph) and below, with the same time axis, the air kerma rate in μ Gy/h (i.e., the kinetic energy released in air per unit of time by charged particles created by the photon radiation) measured by the three ICs in octants 1 and 2.
+Figure 14 (left) shows the neutron yield for each plasma shot during the last two months of DTE2 (in the upper graph) and below, with the same time axis, the air kerma rate in μ Gy h-1 (i.e. the kinetic energy released in air per unit of time by charged particles created by the photon radiation) measured by the three ICs in octants 1 and 2.
 The benchmark of the computational tools for SDDR assessment in ITER is done in terms of air kerma rate, which is equivalent to absorbed dose rate in air as long as the condition of charged particle equilibrium holds.
-On the right side of Fig. 14, the neutron flux map in octant 1 as calculated with MCNP code during the highest D-T performance (JET pulse 99971) is depicted (the iso-flux contour line at 10^{13} n/cm2/s close to the first wall is indicated).
-The neutron fluence level measured with TLDs and activation foils was in the range of 10^5 to 10^{13} n/cm2.
-It is worth mentioning that the level of neutron flux at the JET first wall is of the same order of the expected level in rear ITER blanket/diagnostic first wall for Q=10/500MW operation [76, 84]
+On the right side of figure 14, the neutron flux map in octant 1 as calculated with MCNP code during the highest D-T performance during DTE2 (JET pulse 99 971) is depicted (the iso-flux contour line at 10^{13} n cm-2 s close to the first wall is indicated).
+The neutron fluence level measured with TLDs and AFs was in the range of 10^5-10^{13} n cm-2.
+It is worth mentioning that the level of neutron flux at the JET first wall is of the same order of the expected level in rear ITER blanket/diagnostic first wall for Q = 10/500 MW operation [83, 92]